Summary of our market study

 There are many reasons for the success of food courts, which offer a wide variety of dishes in a sophisticated atmosphere.
 On the demand side, consumers are attracted to these concepts because they satisfy their desire to discover new things, enjoy a certain freedom (***) and live an experience.
 Food court managers ...

-The current trend in foodservice consumption is both responsible and reasoned.
 Responsible consumption is characterized by a growing desire for transparency, locality and respect for the environment.
 This trend is reflected in the growing popularity of organic products in supermarkets and restaurants.
-At the same time, reasoned consumption is on the ...
+At the same time, reasoned consumption is on the rise, with consumers increasingly cautious and frugal in their purchases due ...

 3 Market structure